 Regarding the macroeconomic environment, the most obvious lesson to learn from successful countries, such as Mauritius, is that stability is crucial.
 However, it has become increasingly evident that simply pursuing macroeconomic stability and enacting liberal FDI regulatory and legal regimes is not enough, although they remain basic pre-conditions.
 Therefore, the focus now increasingly shifts onto the meso-level of specific sectoral policies, from privatisation, competition, and infrastructure provision.
 Privatisation has emerged as a catalyst in attracting investors.
-Parallel liberalisation and deregulation of the service industries, especially telecommunications have offered new FDI opportunities.
+Parallel liberalisation and deregulation of the service industries, especially in telecommunications have offered new FDI opportunities.
 The induced improvement in infrastructure provision is especially important for exporting enterprises.

 Together with social (education and health) infrastructure facilities, these are crucial factors shaping the investment appeal of a country.
 In industries that are globally integrated, the state of the transport and telecommunication infrastructure is a key element.
 The cost, quality and reliability of logistics are important factors in the overall cost calculations that companies undertake when evaluating competing locations.
 Given the substantive investment needed, many African governments have rightly started to look increasingly at private provision of these services.
-It should be noted that most of the measures that play a role when attracting FDI are relevant for all companies, be they domestic-or foreign-owned (Odenthal 2001).
+Most of the measures that play a role when attracting FDI are relevant for all companies, be they domestic-or foreign-owned (Odenthal 2001).
 In this context it is increasingly important to foster regional integration not only by implementing a FTA but by connecting the markets through cross-border infrastructure projects and by harmonizing rules and regulations as well as economic policies.

-A number of South African firms are becoming transnational, either in search for hitherto inaccessible resources and markets in Africa or seeking for efficiency.
-As discussed in this paper, South Africa is emerging as a major investor in Southern Africa and is gradually moving North.
-It would be unwise to dismiss as old-fashioned nationalism the tensions that emerge in recipient countries, in particular within the SADC region, and which reflect the perceived lack of openness of the South African market.
-Neighbouring (and poorer) economies, however, are likely to gain from the capital, skills and technology spillovers that come with cross-border FDI flows.
-Evidence of the positive effects of such flows on the development of more peripheral economies in a regional integration area can be found in other regions.
+A number of South African firms are becoming transnational and increasingly invest in other SADC or African countries, either in search for resources and new markets in Africa or seeking for lower costs.
+Neighbouring economies are likely to gain from the capital, skills and technology spillovers that come with cross-border FDI flows.
+Evidence of the positive effects of such flows on the development of more peripheral economies in a regional integration area can be found in other regions such as Mercosur.
 What is more, as regional investors are less likely to be deterred by wrong information about the investment conditions in the region, they can have an important "pioneering" function: non-African investors might be more easily attracted to a country when they find that other foreign companies have already invested there (Odenthal, 2001).